sparkstudiosalem/Q1-Pro/README.md

 ## Preparing the printer for Print Jobs and removing prints from the build surface
 Before printing any Job, the Build area must be prepared.
 The build plate may need to be coated with hairspray, glue stick, or tape before printing, depending on the filament selected.
-Users nust ensure the build plate is installed before any print is started.
-It may also be beneficial to preheat the printer's chamber for an extended time after a long pause between prints, or before filaments more prone to warping.
+Users must ensure the build plate is installed before any print is started.
+It may also be beneficial to preheat the printer's chamber for an extended time after a long pause between prints, or before printing with filaments more prone to warping.
 The Chamber heater can be enabled via the fluidd interface within OrcaSlicer's Device page, or from the web.
 It can be found in the "Thermals" Section of the page labeled as "Chamber".
 Here you will also find heating controls for the Printbed and Extruder.

 Prints may only be removed from the build surface after the bed has cooled to ambient temperature.
 Periodic washing of the build surface may be necessary.